HISTORICAL WALKING TOUR

 2019 ACO PORT HOPE HISTORIC BARN QUILT TRAIL DRIVING TOUR

 The Barn Quilt Project is a scenic trail of 23 heritage barns throughout urban and rural Port Hope.
 Many of the barns have been selected for both their architectural significance as well as their ongoing economic contribution to the community.
-Stop by our Visitors Centre for a map book or visit the Barn Quilt Trail website for more information.
+Visit our Google Maps Barn Quilt Trail or stop by our Visitors Centre for a map booklet.
+Visit the Barn Quilt Trail website for more information.